 JBBS Programs and Insurance:

 Each club should check whether the club’s insurance policy covers the use of a member’s boat for the Junior Big Boat Program and consider whether specific language is required to address the issue of who pays the deductible in the event of an incident.
-The U.S. Coast Guard has issued a “letter of guidance” on the issue of “Passenger for Hire” in the context of Junior Big Boat Programs indicating that Junior Big Boat Programs do not meet the standard for “Passenger for Hire” and are therefore exempt.
+The U.S. Coast Guard has issued a “letter of guidance” on the issue of “Passenger for Hire” in the context of Junior Big Boat Programs run under the US Sailing guidelines, below, indicating that Junior Big Boat Programs do not meet the standard for “Passenger for Hire” and are therefore exempt.

 JBBS Guidelines from US Sailing: